Artisan-Lab/RAP/README.md

 `install.sh` script can be run directly on most **unix-like** systems, such as Macintosh, Linux, etc.

-Note: before running `install.sh` script, you should change `current dir` to the root of RAP crate.
+Note: before running `install.sh` script, we recommand you to change `dir` to the root of RAP crate.

-Configurations of RAP building system can be modified in file `Cargo.toml` and `install.sh`.
-The build system uses a file named `Cargo.toml` in the root of the source tree to determine various configuration settings. `Cargo.toml` can option the compilation of `rap` and `cargo-rap`.

-`install.sh` can option the compilation of `rap-llvm`.
-This binary will be compiled and automated added to your system environment in script.
+Configurations of RAP building system can be modified in `Cargo.toml` and `install.sh`.
+The build system uses a file named `Cargo.toml` in the root of the source tree to determine various configuration settings. `Cargo.toml` can option the compilation of `rap` and `cargo-rap`. `install.sh` can also option the compilation of `rap-llvm`.
+This binary will be compiled and automated added to your system environment.

 ```shell
 ./install.sh